IKA-Renault Torino: Racing

 A marketing effort was established by IKA, known as the "Argentine Mission of 1969" with coordination by engineer Oreste Berta and under the leadership of Juan Manuel Fangio because competing in auto racing was viewed as an investment in brand image.

-The IKA Torino's most notable international success was in the Maraton de la Route race of 1969, with a Torino finishing in fourth place.
+The IKA Torino's most notable international success was in the Marathon de la Route race of 1969, with a Torino finishing in fourth place.

-The factory modified three cars by reducing their weight from 1407 to 1365 kg and indreasing the engine output to 250 hp at 5200 rpm to give them a top speed of 230 km/h as well as suspension adjustments using wider tires.
-The cars were shipped three cars to Germany and given numbers 1, 2, and 3 due to Fangio's renown in Europe as well as a spcial classification due to the car's larger engine displacement.
+The factory modified three cars by reducing their weight from 1407 to 1365 kg and increasing the engine output to 250 hp at 5200 rpm to give them a top speed of 230 km/h as well as suspension adjustments using wider tires.
+The three cars were shipped to Germany and given numbers 1, 2, and 3 due to Fangio's renown in Europe as well as a special classification due to the car's larger engine displacement.

-After the three and a half days of racing, the No. 3 Torino that was driven by Eduardo Copello, Alberto Rodriguez Larreta, and Oscar Mauricio Franco, had covered the most laps of all – 334, but lost the top position because they accumulated various penalties during the race.
+After the three and a half days of racing, the No. 3 Torino that was driven by Eduardo Copello, Alberto Rodríguez Larreta, and Oscar Mauricio Franco, had covered the most laps of all – 334, but lost the top position because they accumulated various penalties during the race.
 The IKA Torino became "the pride and joy of Argentine car enthusiasts" when their country's team "showed that it could run with the best of Europe on Europe’s toughest circuit."
 This became "one of the great feats of Argentine motorsport having managed to gather the support of the entire national industry in a feat that showed the world the potential of this model built entirely in the country."

 The No. 3 car is displayed in the Juan Manuel Fangio Museum located in Balcarce, Buenos Aires Province, the birthplace of Argentina's Fangio who dominated the first decade of Formula One racing.
 When not competing on race tracks, Fangio's daily diver was a 1970 IKA Torino 380S four-door sedan.
 The car was a gift after the 1969 Nürburgring 84-hour race and Fangio drove it until he became president of Mercedes-Benz Argentina in 1974. the car remained in Fangio's name until his death in 1995 and then kept within his family until 2013.
 The car was auctioned with no reserve at the Silverstone NEC Classic Motor Show Sale in Birmingham, England for £28,175, or about $45,000.

-The IKA Torino won the Turismo Carretera, a popular touring car racing series in Argentina in 1967 with Eduardo Copello, 1969 with Gastón Perkins, 1970 and 1971 with Rubén Luis di Palma.
+The IKA Torino won the Turismo Carretera, a popular touring car racing series in Argentina in 1967 with Eduardo Copello, 1969 with Gastón Perkins, 1970 and 1971 with Rubén Luis di Palma and 2022 with José Manuel Urcera.

 The Torino is still being raced, albeit in silhouette form with Jeep Cherokee engines, in the Argentinian Turismo Carretera and other series.